vpubchain/Phore/doc/README.md

 ### OSX

-Drag Phore-Qt to your applications folder, and then run Phore-Qt.
+Drag Vpub-Qt to your applications folder, and then run Vpub-Qt.

 ### Need Help?